jonghall/IBM_Cloud_Classic_API/VirtualServers/README.md

 2,13405577,centos01,30
 3,13405581,centos03,30
 ```
-ShowVirtualServerPowerState.py can be used to verify status after running script.
+The *ShowVirtualServerPowerState.py* script can be used to verify status after running script.
+This script does not
+require input and instead lists all VSI's in a Datacenter.

 **Installation of SL API**